Head Coach & Ownder: Harvey Humphries

 An avid swimmer growing up, Mike Radford competed at the Junior National Level, and was a four-year letter winner and Senior Captain of the North Cobb High School swim team.
 After graduating from high school and ostensibly leaving swimming behind him, Mike moved to Athens in 2011 to attend UGA.
 That led him to apply for a job with ABSC, where he was hired and assigned to assist long time Developmental Coach, Kevin Taylor, as an assistant to the Pups group.

 He has an American Swim Coaches Association Level 2 certification in stroke technique, and has worked as a coach of the Georgia Zone team on three separate occasions.
 Mike served as the Associate Head Coach of the Bishop Park Dolphins summer league team for two summers, and is currently the Head Coach of the Oconee Club Stingrays.
 In the fall of 2015, he assumed the role of Lead Developmental Coach for ABSC, and has been overseeing the progression of our developmental groups ever since.
-In his time at ABSC, Mike has coached numerous top-10, and top-3, and state and Northeast Divisional champions.
+In his time at ABSC, Mike has coached numerous top-10, top-3, and State and Northeast Divisional champions.
+Mike was named Head Age Group Coach in the fall of 2021.

-Mike holds a degree from UGA in Social Studies Education and is now coaching full time with ABSC.
-In June 2016, Mike was married to his wife Devon.
-They live in Athens.
+Mike holds a degree from UGA in Social Studies Education and is coaching full time with ABSC.
+Mike and his wife Devon live in Athens, and their first daughter Wells was born in March 2020.

 Assistant Coaching Staff